socallinuxexpo/scale-network/.kermit/README.md

 ## Config

-Make sure your user is added to the `dialer` group so that you dont have to `sudo` to user the console devices
+Make sure your user is added to the `dialer` group so that you dont have to `sudo` to use the console devices

 To make a connection using kermit:

 ```
-kermit bhyve.kermit
+kermit <type>.kermit
 ```

+Where <type> is one of the files in this directory depending on the type of device you are connecting to.

 ## Controls